 For the nine years that I taught First Grade, I recorded the funny things my first graders said and did.
-I had to! ...
-My kiddos were too funny, too smart, and too cute!
+I had to!
+My kiddos were so funny, smart, and cute!
 And, mercy me, did I get an education!

 “Class,” I said, “the PTA (Parent-Teacher-Association) wants me to remind you about the fall festival we're having at our school this evening.

 "If your parents signed up to bring candy or some sort of baked good, please remind them to bring it to our classroom ... by six o'clock."

 Martin said, “Teacher, my daddy said he ain’t bringin' nuttin' to the festi-bull.”